lvhoanthanh/code-challenge/src/problem6/readme.md

 ### FR-04: Prevent Unauthorized Score Increase
 - Users must be authenticated with a **valid JWT**.
-- Each action must have a unique ID validated by backend.
 - No direct manipulation of score is allowed from frontend.

 ---